 Personal identification numbers are assigned to Norwegian and foreign citizens registered as being residents of Norway.
 They can also be assigned to Norwegian citizens living abroad in connection with issuance of a Norwegian passport.
 Personal identification numbers ("personal numbers") consist of 11 digits, where the first six are your date of birth and the last five are your ID number.

 Information regarding applications for personal numbers is available here.

 If you are a foreign national, and do not reside in Norway, you cannot apply for a personal number.
 If you require a Norwegian national ID-number for bank purposes, tax, owning property etc., you must instead apply for a D-number.
 Information regarding D-numbers is available on the Tax Administration’s website.

 A child born to a Norwegian mother or father acquires Norwegian citizenship automatically at birth.
 This applies no matter if the child is born in Norway or abroad, and no matter if the parents were married or not.
 (Please note that other rules apply for children born before 1 September 2006.)
 Norwegian citizenship may also be acquired by notification, adoption or application.

-Until 01 January 2020, Norway did not allow a person to hold dual citizenship.
-Norwegian citizens, who obtained citizenship in another country by application, notification or explicit consent, automatically lost their Norwegian citizenship.
-Persons who lost their citizenship based on the previous law, may apply to get back their Norwegian citizenship.
+As a general rule, Norway does not allow a person to hold dual citizenship.
+Norwegian citizens, who obtain citizenship in another country by application, notification or explicit consent, automatically lose their Norwegian citizenship.
+Persons applying for Norwegian citizenship are generally required to be released from their previous nationality when becoming Norwegian.

 More information regarding citizenship is available here.